Róża Czacka: Apostolate

 Czacka's enterprise was keenly engaged providing shelter to hiding Jews as well as blinded soldiers.
 The Verbum bookstore in Moniuszko Street remained active during the occupation, and served as a contact point for the underground resistance.
 In 1944, the staff and blind youth of Laski supported the Warsaw Uprising, helping the insurgents and refugees from the capital.
 The Laski hospital treated the wounded, the staff provided dressings and meals.

 After the end of the war, Czacka together with her co-workers set about reorganizing the schools and training facilities in Laski as well as the congregation's religious houses in Warsaw and Żułów.
 Despite the difficult socio-political and economic conditions, the ideological, organizational and educational goals of Czacka's original project were implemented throughout the period of the so-called Polish People's Republic.
 In 1946, the Society for the Care of the Blind received state permission for the administration and use of a 70 ha agricultural estate in Sobieszewo.
 At the farm, the Society organized a summer place of recreation for blind children and adults.
 In 1956, Cardinal Stefan Wyszyński granted the Franciscan Sisters Servants of the Cross the Church of St Martin together with monastery rooms in the Warsaw Old Town.
 Also in the 1950s, Zofia Kossak-Szczucka bequeathed to Czacka's project the Pedagogical Lyceum building in Rabka.
+An organization founded in New York in 1946, the Committee for the Blind of Poland, organized Poles who had emigrated to the United States ("Polonia") to assist the Laski school in its efforts to improve the facility.
+This organization would provide over the next 50 years substantial funding, expertise and guidance which covered much of the construction costs that expanded and improved the Laski campus into a modern facility.
+This funding, raised from individual donations, would prove to be the single largest source of private donations to Poland in the post-War era.

 Sisters of the congregation's general council supported its founder in the administrative work.
 Many outstanding priests and preachers were associated with Czacka and Laski.
 Apart from the aforementioned Władysław Korniłowicz and Stefan Wyszyński, noteworthy contributors included: Jan Zieja, Tadeusz Fedorowicz and Bronisław Dembowski.
 Active here were also eminent scientists, educators and pioneers of Polish special pedagogics, including Maria Grzegorzewska and Wanda Szuman.